longinusjanitus/model/README.md

-# model
+# Model
-A simple model portfolio
+A simple model portfolio.